nrfournie/artefactual-application-2026/README.md

 I am applying for the **Digital Preservation & Access Specialist, Customer Success** role, and I wanted to demonstrate my "curious mindset" in a format your team uses every day: GitHub.

-While I don't have a traditional developer background, I have been building digital preservation systems at **The Contemplative Society** using structured data, migrations, and workflow design—the skillset you need for customer onboarding and lifecycle management.
+While I don't have a traditional developer background, I have been building digital preservation systems at **The Contemplative Society** using structured data, migrations, and workflow design, the skillset you need for customer onboarding and lifecycle management.

 This repository contains samples of my work.